cosmicvibes/docs/configuration/environments.md

 When your application is running in Local and Testing environment, no notifications will be sent by the package.

 This is to ensure that you dont send out false alerts your database was just destroyed, sending your operations team into a panic.
-At the moment this cannot be overriden by any configuration option.
+At the moment this cannot be overridden by any configuration option.

 ## All other environments